Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Virginia Tech

-Virginia Tech requires approval from Environmental Health & Safety for all drone operations on campus.
-Lane Stadium has a temporary flight restriction during athletic events.
-Home to Mid-Atlantic Aviation Partnership (FAA UAS test site).
+Virginia Tech requires approval from Environmental Health & Safety for all campus UAS operations.
+Lane Stadium subject to TFR during events.
+Institution hosts FAA Mid-Atlantic Aviation Partnership (MAAP) UAS test site and maintains active drone research programs.

-YesEnvironmental Health & Safety (EHS) / Mid-Atlantic Aviation Partnership
+YesEnvironmental Health & Safety / Mid-Atlantic Aviation Partnership (MAAP) — ehss@vt.edu

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.